Glitch3dPenguin/Transmission-KillSwitch/README.md

 ## Discord Integration

 This script also has the ability to post messages to a Discord server in order to alert you if the script nees to kill Transmission.

+## How To Use

+1) Make sure that you have OpenVPN & Transmission-daemon installed and running.
+2) Make sure that OpenVPN is configured to not switch IP addresses.
+Any time it changes, you will need to make sure that kill-switch.sh is configured properly.